kube-burner/kube-burner/docs/cli.md

 $ kube-burner init -c http://web.domain.com:8080/cfg.yml -t ${token} --uuid 67f9ec6d-6a9e-46b6-a3bb-065cde988790`
 ```

-If you have no interest in collecting prometheus metrics, kube-burner can also be launched w/o any prometheus endpoint, this will disable metrics collection.
+If you have no interest in collecting prometheus metrics, kube-burner can also be launched w/o any prometheus reference to disable metrics collection.

 ```console
 $ kube-burner init -c cfg.yml --uuid 67f9ec6d-6a9e-46b6-a3bb-065cde988790`